-- All the fees for the services are specified in our ex-ante cost disclosure and our price list available on our website, and we will charge you in accordance with the documents. - In the event we incur any additional expenses in connection with operations necessary for provision of services, you may have a duty to reimburse them.
+- 1. All the fees for the services are specified in our ex-ante cost disclosure and our price list available at our website, and we will charge you in accordance with the documents. - 2.
+In the event we incur any additional expenses in connection with operations necessary for provision of services, you may have a duty to reimburse them.